See our Outsourcing Provider Directory here

 In this article, master the art of negotiating service contracts with our expert guide.

 As the trend toward business process outsourcing (BPO) grows, companies are faced with a new learning curve.
 They need to understand the elements of establishing a successful BPO relationship, beginning with the proper contract vehicle, which can play a critical role in fostering the chances for success.
-Customers and outsourcers entering into a BPO arrangement face the same challenges involved in other outsourcing engagements, such as outsourcing of information technology functions — but there are also several challenges unique to BPO deals in negotiating effective service contracts.
+Customers and outsourcers entering into a BPO arrangement face the same challenges involved in other outsourcing engagements, such as outsourcing of information technology functions — but there are also several challenges unique to BPO deals.

 While there are many tried and true outsourcing contract concepts that have been developed in recent years, a canned form contract with boilerplate provisions is not the path to a successful BPO.
 In fact, it is the contract negotiation process itself that drives the parties to a thorough understanding of their respective roles in the outsourcing relationship.